mongodb/specifications/source/unified-test-format/unified-test-format.rst

 This field is an optional boolean that specifies whether or not the ``serverConnectionId`` field of an event is set.
 If true, test runners MUST assert that the field is set and is a positive Int32.
-If false, test runners MUST assert that the field is not set or is a nonpositive Int32.
+If false, test runners MUST assert that the field is not set, or, if the driver uses a nonpositive Int32 value to indicate the field being unset, MUST assert that ``serverConnectionId`` is a nonpositive Int32.

 collectionOrDatabaseOptions